 So, I didn’t get too much exposure when I was in college and was figuring out what to do in life.
 Even once I was at Razorpay, I was the first designer and although I had support from the Founders and the initial core team set up there were no other designers with me.

-Everyone needs a mentor, because whatever you’re going through and whatever the idea situation you want to be in may be, there is someone who has already gone through that path.
+Everyone needs a mentor, because whatever you’re going through and whatever the ideal situation you want to be in maybe, there is someone who has already gone through that path.
 So you may as well have a conversation with them and understand their journey and mistakes.
 I think everyone should look for two mentors, active mentors and passive mentors.
-These two people will more or less be like how you parents work, or related managers.
+These two people will more or less be like how your parents work, or related managers.
 One who is actively looking at you and telling you where you can get better.
 And a passive mentor, who is someone you look upto, but rarely speak to.
-This person will be less biased with your degree work and can give you a complete third person perspective as to where you are.
+This person will be less biased with your degree work and can give you a complete third-person perspective as to where you are.
 It’s important here to not seek out this person in someone you know like a friend or family member.

 Design is not just sitting in a corner, designing something on your screen and giving it off.
 It’s about working with multiple people, figuring out what the real problems are, actually doing something of impact and then shipping it.
 I think this course will shed some light on that.

 Q. Tell us some of your book or podcast recommendations.

 I’m more into the entrepreneurial spirit and kind of one of those people who would consider that design is one of the key pieces in a product.
 So I want designers to take that level of ownership and more or less run as the CEO of a particular product.
 So, I read more about, you know, in general startups and entrepreneurship are some of the recent books.